Javin-Ambridge/reddit-wrapper/README.md

 5. Copy down the 'secret' that is your api_secret, the 14 character string by the name of your app is your app_id
 6. Use these values and your credentials to configure the snooper

-## Reddit API (api)
+## Reddit API

-Reddit Wrappers api component is an agnostic wrapper around Reddit's rest API that handles retries, and Reddit's different response codes.
+The API component is an agnostic wrapper around Reddit's rest API that handles retries, and Reddit's different response codes.

 In order to use the api head over to the [Reddit API Documentation](https://www.reddit.com/dev/api/).
-All of the api methods use one of the 5 HTTP methods (GET, POST, PATCH, PUT, DELETE) which map to the 5 different snooper.api methods.
+All of the api methods use one of the 5 HTTP methods (GET, POST, PATCH, PUT, DELETE) which map to the 5 different redditAPI.api methods.

 ``` js
 // endpoint: api endpoint ex: 'api/v1/me' or '/api/v1/me/karma/' (listed on api documentation)